This company using a direct mail marketing strategy to generate 35% more orders and a 60% increase in net revenue might surprise you…

 - Does it represent my brand well enough?

 - Is it offering the customer a solution to their problem?

 - Does it offer a clear and compelling call to action?

-Remove the guesswork by split testing at least two different versions of the postcard and let the data do the talking.
+Remove the guesswork by split-testing at least two different postcard versions and let the data do the talking.
 We’ve been using direct mail for over ten years, and even now, the winning piece often comes as a surprise to us.